Are homeschool expenses tax deductible?

 Can you write off homeschool expenses?

-What about my state or local tax return?
+What about a homeschool deduction for my state or local tax return?

 This varies by state, just like everything else, but a small number of states (currently, three) have a tax benefit for homeschool families.
 Each locale has a unique definition for what qualifies as a deductible expense, so read carefully and consult with a qualified tax professional before you take any action.